JohnLacerdaOliveira/Modranier/README.md

 #  ![.ico](/resources/icons/icon32*32.png)  Mondrianer

-> Drawing 2D desktop application intentend to created "pixeleted" art.
+> Desktop 2D drawing application intentend to created "pixeleted" art.
 Inspired by the works of Dutsh painter [Piet Mondrian](https://pt.wikipedia.org/wiki/Piet_Mondrian).

 > Demo  ==>  Given the app is still in develpment I haven't yet compiled it, can be run thru a JDK compatible IDE see [Setup](#setup) for more info.